gcbeltramini/bash-cli/README.md

 ## Why bash?

-`bash` was chosen because it requires almost no setup, has a good ecosystem of commands, is good for text processing (with tools like `grep`, `sed`, `awk`, `cut`), allows quick prototyping (e.g., copy commands directly from the terminal), is portable across platforms (operating system and computer architecture), allows calling commands in other programming languages.
+`bash` was chosen because it requires almost no setup, doesn't require building or the creation of an environment, has a good ecosystem of commands, is good for text processing (with tools like `grep`, `sed`, `awk`, `cut`), allows quick prototyping (e.g., copy commands directly from the terminal), is portable across platforms (operating system and computer architecture), allows calling commands in other programming languages.

 The cons are that `bash` is not a very popular or beloved language, the readability may not be good specially when using complex programming logic, error handling is weak (e.g., the script may